SamWilliamsW/FCONN-Spring-2022-Front-End/README.md

     import {useState} from "react";

 1. This is the same for all components.
 Each component if used in a certain view, needs to be imported.

+Contact Information
+  khanson0805@yahoo.com
+  samuelwhitwill@gmail.com
+  tfj684@mocs.utc.edu
+  pql796@mocs.utc.edu
+These are all group members from last semester spring 2022 if you have any questions.